 As with the majority of personal injury claims, most wrongful death cases settle before going to trial.
 Before you accept a settlement, you need to review the offer carefully to determine if the amount meets your needs and the needs of your family.

-The average value of a wrongful death settlement should not enter into your decision.
-What matters most is: Will the settlement cover you and your family’s expenses and provide just compensation for the tragic loss of your loved one?
+The “average” value of a wrongful death settlement should not enter into your decision.
+What matters most is: Will the settlement cover the current expenses you and your family are facing, as well as provide just compensation for the tragic loss of your loved one?

-A knowledgeable Connecticut personal injury lawyer can answer this question.
+A knowledgeable Connecticut personal injury lawyer can help you answer this question.
 Your attorney can also act on your behalf to negotiate a favorable settlement.

 What Is the Statute of Limitations for Wrongful Death in Connecticut?

-Section 52-555 of the Connecticut General Statutes sets the time limit for a wrongful death claim.
-By law, you have two years from the date of your loved one’s passing to bring a claim for the wrongful death.
+The time limit for a wrongful death claim can be found in Section 52-555 of the Connecticut General Statutes.
+By law, you have 2 years from the date of your loved one’s passing to bring a claim for the wrongful death.

-You have limited time to seek fair compensation for the loss of a family member due to someone else’s negligence.
-Contact a Connecticut wrongful death attorney as soon as possible to preserve your legal rights and give you sufficient time to file a claim.
+You have a limited amount of time to seek fair compensation for the loss of a family member due to someone else’s negligence.
+It is in your best interest to contact a Connecticut wrongful death attorney as soon as possible to ensure that your legal rights are preserved and you have sufficient time to make a claim.

 Types of Wrongful Death Cases

-Medical malpractice occurs because of a medical provider or health care facility’s mistake, such as delays in diagnosis or treatment, errors in surgery, or improper treatment of a medical condition.
+Medical malpractice occurs when there is evidence of negligence by a medical provider or health care facility, such as delay in diagnosis or treatment, errors in surgery, or improper treatment of a medical condition.

-Automobile manufacturers must make their motor vehicles function properly and safely.
-If one of its products, such as a faulty airbag or brakes, kills a person, the estate can hold the company liable.
-Likewise, drives on the road must be held accountable when they cause accidents that result in the death of another driver.
+Automobile manufacturers are responsible for ensuring their motor vehicles function properly and safely.
+If one of its products causes harm to a person that results in death, such as a faulty airbag or brakes, the company is liable.
+Likewise, drivers on the road must be held accountable when they cause accidents that result in the death of another driver.

-Trucking companies can be held accountable for accidents if a truck driver violates safety regulations, which include improper logbooks, driving more than the approved hours, or not maintaining proper equipment.
+Trucking companies can be held accountable for accidents if it is discovered a truck driver violated safety regulations, which include improper logbooks, driving more than the approved hours, or not maintaining proper equipment.

 Product liability comes into play when manufacturers make products available to the public that turn out to be defective in some way.
 Medical devices and medications are often the subjects of product liability lawsuits.